 Tasks are one-off processes—that is, tasks are inherently terminating and provide a success/failure response.
 A task could be a database migration, or an initial service setup (for example, staging tasks for getting an application up and running).
 Containers running tasks are destroyed once the task is complete.

 LRPs are one or more application instances or other processes that are generally continuous, scalable, and always available.
-PCF attempts to ensure high availability and resilience by maintaining multiple running instances of the same LRP across availability zones.
+PAS attempts to ensure high availability and resilience by maintaining multiple running instances of the same LRP across availability zones.